PhilRunninger/.vim/README.md

 The rest of the setup takes place in vim.
 Ignore the error messages when it first starts.
 They will go away after you run the `:PlugInstall` command and restart vim.
 This command is part of the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager, which is embedded in this repository.
 (You should periodically upgrade vim-plug using the `:PlugUpgrade` command.)

-## Customized vimrc Post-Processing
+## Customized Post-Processing

 This setup is designed for my primary development environment on a MacBook.
 Using this setup in different environments may require additional steps or different setting values.
-To facilitate this, a post processing step can be added.
-This is done with a separate file - **post_vimrc** in the same folder as vimrc - that is sourced by vimrc at the end of its processing.
+To facilitate this, use the `~/.vim/after/plugin` folder.
+Just add VimScript file there, and it will be executed after the `vimrc` file is finished being sourced.
 In this file, you can change settings for the particular environment.

 ### Example

-Here is the post_vimrc I use on my Windows environment, on which a different colorscheme looks better.
+Here is the file I use on my Windows environment, which has only 16 colors.

 ```
 " vim: filetype=vim